mikesmithgh/kitty-scrollback.nvim/README.md

 > [!NOTE]
 > Command-line editing is only supported for `bash`, `fish`, or `zsh`
+> Only `zsh` version 5.9 or greater is supported by kitty-scrollback.nvim for command-line editing.
+If you are using `zsh`,
+> please confirm you have a compatible version by running `zsh --version`

 Generate the configuration and add it to the appropriate location.
 The comments in the configuration will provide additional setup instructions. `KittyScrollbackGenerateCommandLineEditing` requires one parameter, either `bash`, `fish`, or `zsh`.